Zohran Mamdani: Political positions

-Mamdani identifies as a democratic socialist, and is a member of the Democratic Socialists of America.
-Described as a progressive and left-wing populist, his policies have been characterized as left-wing.
+Mamdani identifies as a democratic socialist and is a member of the Democratic Socialists of America.
+Described as a progressive and left-wing populist, he has advanced policies that have been characterized as center-left and left-wing.
+Mamdani has maintained that the "struggle for Palestinian liberation" has been at "the core of [his] politics" throughout his political life.
 His economic platform centers on equity and affordability—supporting debt relief for taxi medallion owners, stronger rent control, tenant protections, and a Social Housing Development Agency to build 200,000 affordable units.
-Within New York City, he advocates raising the local minimum wage to $30 by 2030, implementing higher taxes on corporations and high-income earners to fund free tuition at CUNY and SUNY, universal childcare, city-owned grocery stores, and free public transit, while cutting taxes for outer borough homeowners and reforming New York's property tax system.
+In New York City, he advocates raising the local minimum wage to $30 by 2030, implementing higher taxes on corporations and high-income earners to fund free tuition at CUNY and SUNY, universal childcare, city-owned grocery stores, and free public transit, while cutting taxes for outer-borough homeowners and reforming New York's property tax system.
+(Note: Attributed to multiple references:) Mamdani has cited sewer socialism, an early-20th-century democratic socialist movement centered in Milwaukee, Wisconsin, as an inspiration for improving public infrastructure in New York City.

 Mamdani supported Proposal 1—a successful 2024 ballot measure that banned discrimination based on ethnicity, gender identity, disability, and reproductive rights—and backs single-payer healthcare through the New York Health Act.
 He argues that "dignified work, economic stability, and well-resourced neighborhoods" prevent harm better than policing, proposing a civilian Department of Community Safety to handle mental health crises and community outreach.
-He has voiced support for defunding the NYPD and accused the department of racism, for which he later apologized.
+He had voiced support for defunding the NYPD and accused the department of racism, stances for which he later apologized.
 As a mayoral candidate, he instead emphasized building a cooperative relationship with the department on violent crime prevention while reducing the involvement of police in other matters.